How to replace lost car documents

 Lost log book (V5C)

-As long as you’re the registered keeper of the car, then you can apply to the DVLA for a replacement V5C, by phone, email, or post.
-There’s a £25 fee for a lost V5C (unless you never received one, in which case it’s free).
+If you’ve lost your log book, as long as you’re the registered keeper of the car, then you can apply to the DVLA for a replacement V5C, by phone, email, or post.
+There is a £25 fee for a lost V5C (unless you never received one, in which case it’s free).
+You can see more about vehicle log fees here.

 You can only get a replacement log book by phone if none of your personal details have changed.
 It can also take up to six weeks for a new one to arrive so bear this in mind if you’re thinking of selling your car.